aparnakhadatkar/DP-500-Azure-Data-Analyst/Instructions/labs/06-work-with-model-relationships.md

 ## Exercise 1: Explore model relationships

 In this exercise, you will open a pre-developed Power BI Desktop solution to learn about the data model.
-You will then explore the behavior of active model relationships.
+You will then explore the behaviour of active model relationships.

 ### Task 1: Set up Power BI Desktop